-The Cape Town Treaty and International Registry of Mobile Assets ("Cape Town Treaty") went into effect March 1, 2006.
-The Cape Town Treaty modified existing law and created new law.
-It created an International Registry ("IR") by establishing "international interests" with respect to specified financing instruments that affect designated classes of aircraft called "aircraft objects."
+The Cape Town Treaty and International Registry of Mobile Assets ("IR") went into effect March 1, 2006.
+The Cape Town Treaty modified existing law and created new law by establishing "international interests" with respect to specified financing instruments that affect designated classes of aircraft called "aircraft objects."

-Our company can act as administrator on behalf of entities wishing to register interests with the IR.
+Our company can act as an administrator on behalf of entities wishing to register their interests with the IR.
 We will act as the Professional User Entity (PUE) making IR transactions much easier for the client.

 Click Here to contact Aero-Space Reports with any questions relating to the International Registry or the Cape Town Treaty.